-I competed at NPC Upper Midwest in March 2018 and brought home three trophies—second place, third place (in the masters category), and the inspiration trophy.
+I competed at NPC Upper Midwest in March 2018 and brought home three trophies—second place, third place (in the masters category), and the most inspirational award.
 In June 2018 I competed at the State of Minnesota Sports Expo in Minneapolis, and I came home with third- and fourth-place trophies.

 How did your daughter react to your becoming a figure competitor?
-Was she cheering you on, or was it more, "Eww, Mom!"?
+Was she cheering you on?

 She was in tears, screaming and crying with excitement.
 She even posted the pictures and heartfelt message of how proud she was.
 So sweet!
 It hit me so hard.

-At this stage of your development, with two years under your belt and a competition six months off, what does a training week look like for you?
+At this stage of your development, what does a training week look like for you?

 High reps, low reps?
-How heavy do you push the weights?
+How hard do you push the weights?

 What's your preferred form of cardio?

-In bulking season, as I am currently, I do kickboxing classes once a week for 45 minutes.
+In "bulking season," where I am currently, I do kickboxing classes once a week for 45 minutes.
 I also do five days of 20 minutes on cardio machines.
 In prep season, I increase the cardio to lean out.
 The StairMaster and bike machines are my favorites.

 How did weight training and becoming a competitor change the way you eat?

-My coach, Kathy Kemper, helps me with my diet and nutrition.
+My coach, Kathy Kemper, helps me with my nutrition.
 It was a huge change in my meals.
-I had never eaten six meals in a day, but it made sense that it's important to keep feeding the muscles.
+I had never eaten six meals in a day, but it made sense that it's important to keep powering my training and feeding the muscles.

 What about your supplements?

 My supplements are all natural and standard.
-I take vitamins, MCT oils, BCAAs/EAAs, and a pre-workout supplement.
+I take vitamins, MCT oils, BCAAs or EAAs, and a pre-workout supplement.
 Active athletes need those nutritional supplements, but foods are the key.